 During the past three years, Culver City Unified has collected and reviewed data from multiple sources, including student achievement and stakeholder data, to help determine where funding should be targeted for continuous improvement in education.
 As a result of this comprehensive review, CCUSD has made major investments in LCAP initiatives such as Instructional Coaching, Makerspaces, Technology, Infrastructure, and Mental Health.

 After review and careful consideration of stakeholder feedback, the district has designed actions to further support our three district goals and eight state priorities.
-We invite you to review the proposed actions and provide feedback for our LCAP SURVEY which will be available to stakeholders April '17.
+Parents, staff and students were invited to review the proposed actions and provide feedback for our LCAP SURVEY which was administered during the Spring of 2017.

 Stakeholders that would like to have more detailed information can review the Culver City LCAP document which includes attachments outlining our progress toward our goals.
 This document will also be used by principals to inform stakeholders and elicit their input on ideas for next steps in improving our instructional program and environment for students.